eviliana/MoviesApp-StageI-II/README.md

 - [x] In a background thread, app queries the /movie/popular or /movie/top_rated API for the sort criteria specified in the settings menu.

 _Comments by reviewer_ :
-> In my perspective, you have done a perfect job implementing popular movie stage 1 and the format of your codes is extremely standard and your codes are easy to be understood.
-Great job foryour popular movie stage 1!
-Hope to see your stage 2 codes soon! :)
+> In my perspective, you have done a perfect job implementing popular movie stage 1 and the format of your code is extremely standard and easy to be understood.
+Great job for your popular movie stage 1!
+Hope to see your stage 2 code soon! :)

 __!Important : Please provide your own TMDB API key in res/values/strings.xml__